data-forge/data-forge-js/README.md

 - The API should be simple, easy to learn and easy to use.
 - Minimize the magic, everything should be understandable, the API should be orthogonal.
 - The library should have high performance.
-- Be able to use a similar API in both Javascript and C#.
+- Be able to use a similar API in both Javascript and C# (although I may never get time to work on the C# version).
 - The code you build during interactive data exploration should be transplantable to a webapp, server or microservice.

 ## Implementation